jketterl/owrx_connector/README.md

 The connector does not evaluate any data on client connections, so rtl_tcp commands will be discarded.
 This means that applications using rtl_tcp compatibiltiy will not be able to control the SDR hardware.

+## Dependencies

+- If you want to work with rtlsdr devices, you will need to install the corresponding header files (on Debian:
+  `apt-get install librtlsdr-dev`)
+- If you want to work with devices supported by SoapySDR, you will need to install the corresponnding header files (on Debian: `apt-get install libsoapysdr-dev`)

+If you have compiled rtlsdr / soapy from source, you should not need to worry about this.
+The installation should place the headers in their correct locations.

 ## Installation

 This project comes with a cmake build.
 It is recommended to build in a separate directory.